When I was thirteen I made my very first batch of popovers.

 Other than getting out for hikes I was pretty much stuck in the house.
 So what better thing to do than get really into Thanksgiving!

 And boy did I get int to it!
-Seriously, that year we had so much food on our table and there was only 10 of us.
+Seriously, that year we had so much food on our table and there were only 10 of us.
 We had a lot of leftovers.
 Mounds of mashed potatoes, sweet potatoes, spaghetti squash, green beans, gravy, turkey, pies, cakes, whipped cream, and butter.
 The one thing that was completely devoured?

 I have made them every Thanksgiving and Christmas since!
-To this day I can still remember the sight of my moms eyes when she took her first bite (3 seconds after removing the pan from the oven, I have steel hands and she has a steel tongue!).
+To this day I can still remember the sight of my mom’s eyes when she took her first bite (3 seconds after removing the pan from the oven, I have steel hands and she has a steel tongue!).
 Honestly, it was like a kid on Christmas morning times like 15!

 These are so easy and such a crowd pleaser!
 I mean could there be a better thing to look at or eat?

-Do not worry if you do not have a fancy popover pan, I know from many years experience that a good old cupcake pan works just as great!
+Do not worry if you do not have a fancy popover pan, I know from many years of experience that a good old cupcake pan works just as great!
 You are going to want to make a lot of these!
 They are also great for breakfast!

 Adapted from Rachel Ray Mag